MKiperszmid/SpectrumRevamped/README.md

 * Testing - JUnit, Espresso, Truth
 * Trello - Tracking the stories and everything that needs to be developed

-## Contributing
+## Contributing & Feedback

 Contributions are always welcome!

-## Feedback

-If you have any feedback, please reach out to us at mkiperszmid@gmail.com
+If you have any feedback, please reach out at mkiperszmid@gmail.com